sbmpost/AutoRaise/README.md

 Example advanced compilation command:

-    make CXXFLAGS="-DOLD_ACTIVATION_METHOD -DEXPERIMENTAL_FOCUS_FIRST"
+    make CXXFLAGS="-DOLD_ACTIVATION_METHOD -DEXPERIMENTAL_FOCUS_FIRST" && make install

 **Running AutoRaise**

 After making the project, you end up with these two files:

-    AutoRaise
+    AutoRaise (command line version)
-    AutoRaise.app
+    AutoRaise.app (version without GUI)

-AutoRaise can be used directly from the command line in which case it accepts command line parameters.
-The other binary, AutoRaise.app, can be used without a terminal window and relies on the presence of a configuration file.
-Note also that AutoRaise.app runs on the background and can only be stopped via "Activity Monitor" or the AppleScript provided near the bottom of this README.
+The first binary is to be used directly from the command line and accepts parameters.
+The second binary, AutoRaise.app, can be used without a terminal window and relies on the presence of a configuration file.
+Note that AutoRaise.app runs on the background and can only be stopped via "Activity Monitor" or the AppleScript provided near the bottom of this README.

 **Command line usage:**